Widener's Masters of Social Work program seeks to prepare culturally competent clinical social workers who:

 - hold an unwavering belief in client strengths, client empowerment, and the importance of the helping relationship.

-Two programs of study leading to a MSW degree are available on a full- and part-time basis:
+Three programs of study leading to a MSW degree are available on a full-time (Chester campus only) and part-time (Chester and Harrisburg campuses) basis:

 - Regular Program (63 credits)